 Everything's bigger and brighter in Texas when it comes to Christmas lights.
-Dallas-Fort Worth has a number of beautiful holiday lighting displays so grab a peppermint latte, some hot cocoa for the kids and load up the station wagon a la Clark W. Griswold and enjoy the show.
-There's nothing like looking at holiday lights to get into the spirit of the season.
-If you live near the DFW area, make a weekend of it and do some shopping in the bargain.
-For seasonal show dates and times, check the websites.
+Dallas-Fort Worth has a number of beautiful holiday displays so grab a peppermint latte or some hot cocoa for the kids, load up the station wagon à la Clark W. Griswold, and enjoy the show.

 01 of 10